Denis517-k/denisdpr.github.io/engsummary.md

 was to develop computer vision based tomato pest early identification and quantification tools that could be used to strengthen phytosanitary capacity and systems for effective management option of *T.absoluta*.
 In this Chapter, the specific research’s objectives
-was: (1) to develop a *T.absoluta* early identification Convolutional Neural Network (CNN) model under commonly practiced agriculture practices.
-(2) to develop early detection and quantification CNN models for tomatoes infested by *T.absoluta* damage characteristics and quantification to enhance early detection.
+was: (1) to develop a <em>T.absoluta</em> early identification Convolutional Neural Network (CNN) model under commonly practiced agriculture practices.
+(2) to develop early detection and quantification CNN models for tomatoes infested by <em>T.absoluta</em> damage characteristics and quantification to enhance early detection.

 In Chapter 5, we focused on using multispecral image analysis to investigate spectral